informalsystems/quint/examples/cosmos/bank/cosmos-bank.md

 // the maximum value for Int256 in Golang pure val MAX_INT256 = 2^256 - 1

+// the range of 256-bit integers in the SDK pure def isInt256(i: int): bool = -2^256 < i and i < 2^256

 // A coin is a record that contains a denomination and an amount type Coin = { denom: Denom, amount: Int256 }
-// Coins is a map from denominations to amounts. type Coins = Denom -> Int256
+// Coins is a map from denominations to amounts type Coins = Denom -> Int256
 // Account balances
 type Balance = { address: Addr, coins: Coins }

+// A result that is produced by the functions that update the context type BankResult =
+  | BankErr(str)
+  | BankOk(BankCtx)

+// A result that is produced by the functions that return a coin or panic type CoinResult =
+  | CoinErr(str)
+  | CoinOk(Coin)

+// A result that is produced by the functions that return a Boolean or panic type BoolResult =
+  | BoolErr(str)
+  | BoolOk(bool)

 ```

 **Implementation details.** There are a few important points to be made about